![[horizontal rule]](acdhr.gif)

 intended to govern all instances of its application: University

-ethical principles and which significantly impairs the
+ethical principles and that impairs the

 university’s central functions.